JohnPaul-de/Cafe-Website/README.md

 # Cafe-Website
-English: Example Website for a Coffee Shop | Deutsch: Beispiel Website für ein Café
+<b>English: Example Website for a Coffee Shop</b>
+Feel free to use it as a template for your website!
+I hope this is helpful to you and gives you a bit of inspiration.